 - understand and apply the functions and operations of an organization, including accounting, management, marketing, finance, and other related faculty-approved business or organizational content;

-- demonstrate an understanding of the historical development, current status and future trends of computing to enable students to adapt easily to rapid changes in computer technology;
+- explain how the historical development, current status, and future trends of computing will help them adapt to rapid changes in computer technology;

-- demonstrate an understanding of the social, psychological, ethical, political, economic and environmental impacts of computing technology;
+- explain how computing technology impacts the social, psychological, ethical, political, economic, and environmental arenas;

-- work effectively with others on teams; an
+- work effectively with others on teams; and

 - explain how information technology supports a global economy by helping to overcome cultural, national and diversity issues.